preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 Edit Features
 ***************
 If it's needed to upgrade a feature for the community, you need to go here.
 You also go here to activate or deactivate a feature.
-Available features can differ a lot depending on how Omnia is set up.
+Available features can differ depending on how Omnia is set up.
 Here's an example:

 .. image:: community-features-v7.png